Sanjuar/Mental-Health/README.md

 Many of the issues concerning mental health become evident through written words much earlier than they are ever discussed with an expert.
 The knowledge about what different kinds of problems look like in writing can help specialists, scientists, and social networks provide appropriate assistance to those in need.

 This paper describes a study based on a dataset containing 52,681 entries belonging to one of the seven categories associated with mental health conditions.
-Using such methods of analyzing texts as simple word counting, topic modeling, and correlation analysis, i tried to answer the following questions:
+Using such methods of analyzing texts as simple word counting, topic modeling, and correlation analysis, I tried to answer the following questions:

 - What are the most frequent words and phrases among the members of each community?
 - What are the differences between categories in terms of length, positivity/negativity, and statements about isolation?